Skip to contents

 gender gender 1 factor

-age age 1 float
+age age 1 numeric

 In this example, all weights are 1 and no item is inverted.